-Copy the long tail keyword you selected above into the keywords search box and click “get ideas.”
-You will get a list of related long tail keyword phrases that you could use.
+Copy the long-tail keyword you selected above into the keywords search box and click “get ideas.”
+You will get a list of related long-tail keyword phrases that you can use.

 The top three results do not target the exact long-tail keyword phrase.
 There are also fewer than 50,000 competing web pages.
 That’s my rule of thumb for considering a topic.